Accenture-CHHS-Team/CHHS-RFI-Web/README.md

 > o.
 Container deployment

 Application deployed to a Docker container as part of CI deployment.

+##More information
+For more details and artifacts related to our process, see: https://github.com/Accenture-CHHS-Team/CHHS-RFI-Web/blob/master/Supplemental_Process_Documentation_0609.pdf

+To see how we followed the USDS Playbook to build our service, see: https://github.com/Accenture-CHHS-Team/CHHS-RFI-Web/blob/master/USDS%20Playbook%20Matrix.xlsx

 ## Setup
 > p.
 Instructions